-State Bank of Lizton is a brick-and-mortar bank, with 11 total branches in Indiana.
-With mobile and web apps, State Bank of Lizton makes account access convenient, even on the go.
-State Bank of Lizton gets reasonably satisfactory scores from users for its mobile app.
-The State Bank of Lizton mobile app scored a 4.1 out of 5 (out of 27 reviews on iOS and Android) compared to the national average of 3.8.
-State Bank of Lizton's mobile app lets you control your finances by looking at current statements, sending and receiving money and reaching support representatives.
-State Bank of Lizton receives an outstanding consumer satisfaction rating based on relatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.
+State Bank of Lizton is a brick-and-mortar bank, with 11 total bank locations in Indiana.
+With mobile and web apps, State Bank of Lizton makes account access straightforward, even on the go.
+State Bank of Lizton's online and mobile banking platforms get reasonably high scores from users.
+The State Bank of Lizton mobile app is rated at 4.1 out of 5 (out of 27 reviews on Apple and Android) compared to the national average of 3.8.
+State Bank of Lizton's mobile app allows you to manage your accounts by looking at current statements, transferring funds and reaching support representatives.
+State Bank of Lizton gets a superb consumer satisfaction score based on relatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.

-State Bank of Lizton ranks as a medium-size bank owning $474 million in assets as well as $414 million in deposits.
-Its Texas Ratio is 5.94%, suggesting that the bank is in fine financial health and improbable to fail.
+State Bank of Lizton ranks as a medium-size bank with $474 million in assets and deposits totaling $414 million.
+State Bank of Lizton has a strong Texas Ratio of 5.94%, suggesting a tiny opportunity of failure.
 Additionally, State Bank of Lizton is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare State Bank of Lizton to Other Competitive Offers

 |Checking Account||0.03% APY||$1|